Progress Vancouver

-Progress Vancouver (stylized as PROGRESS VANCOUVER) is a municipal political party in Vancouver, British Columbia, created in June 2018 to support the candidacy of Hector Bremner for mayor.
+Progress Vancouver was a municipal political party in Vancouver, British Columbia, created in June 2018 to support the candidacy of Hector Bremner for mayor.
 Known as Yes Vancouver until October 2021, the party was the first municipal political party in British Columbia that stated their explicit dedication to YIMBY principles.
-The party's platform includes increasing the supply of housing, capping permit wait times, and establishing a citywide housing plan, among others proposals.
+The party was deregistered by Elections BC in July 2023.

 History

 2018 election

-Hector Bremner was first elected as an NPA councillor in the 2017 Vancouver by-election, but his bid to run for the party's mayoral nomination in the city's 2018 election was blocked by the party executive.
+Hector Bremner was first elected as a Non-Partisan Association (NPA) councillor in the 2017 Vancouver by-election, but his bid to run for the party's mayoral nomination in the city's 2018 election was blocked by the party executive.
 The president of the NPA did not reveal the reasons for rejecting Bremner's bid for nomination.
 This resulted in a divide between Bremner and his supporters and the NPA leadership, prompting Bremner to split from the NPA and create Yes Vancouver on June 28, 2018.
 In October 2021, Yes Vancouver rebranded as Progress Vancouver.